chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 ## Role-Based Access Control

 A role is a named list of actions.
-This listing provides the benefits of *encapsulation*, where only the name is needed and not burdened by all the details after initial definition, and *reusability*, in applying the role to any statement that needs it.
+This list provides the benefit of *encapsulation*, so when included in a policy statement, only the name is needed and the policy is not burdened by all the details.
+Also the list offers *reusability* as you can apply the role to any statement that needs it.

 Chef Automate has five default roles.
 To see the actions comprising the roles, see [Chef-managed Roles]({{< relref "api/#tag/roles" >}}).